 PRINCETON RECRUITING AREAS — Arizona; Minnesota; Nevada; Pennsylvania; Wisconsin

-Aurich, both a former two-year starter on the Princeton offensive line and a member of Bob Surace's coaching staff, has returned to his alma mater and will serve as the tight ends coach and special teams coordinator for the Princeton football team.
-He replaces Ryan Roeder, who was named an offensive assistant coach with the New York Giants.
+Aurich, both a former two-year starter on the Princeton offensive line and a member of Bob Surace's coaching staff, returned to his alma mater last year and served as the tight ends coach and special teams coordinator for the Princeton football team.

 Aurich served as running backs coach at Princeton during the 2011 season and helped Chuck Dibilio to a historic season.
 Dibilio became the first true freshman in the Ivy League to rush for more than 1,000 yards, and his season total of 1,068 yards was sixth-best in program history.